 In fact, the number of products displayed per row depends on 3 main factors:

-Not all products are born equal when it comes to their product description.
-Some products natively require more information than others: the more space they need, the less products you will display.
+3. Volume of information – Not all products are considered equal when it comes to their product description.
+Some products natively require more information than others.
+The more space they need, the fewer products you will display.

-5. Intuitive navigation
+5. Implement intuitive navigation

 No matter the level of page depth, navigation always plays a crucial role in the user’s experience – and your product listing page should not be different.